khushalsagar/navigation-transitions/explainer.md

 }
 ```

 This could also be done using a meta tag but specifying it in CSS allows authors to use other media queries to set this property.
 For example, if the value is different for mobile vs desktop screens (targeted using `min-width`).

-TODO: The following also need to be clarified:
+The CSS based API will need to clarify the following details:

 - Define [specificty](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) such that URL specific rules take precedence over universal rules.
-- Do we need to limit the CSS properties that can be set using these media rules?
+- Limit the CSS properties that can be set using these media rules?
 Otherwise we'll need to define the precise timing for when "to" applies.
 For example, if an author uses it to set `opacity`, when does the user see it?
-This will already be needed for `view-transition-name` but that can be defined with respect to timing of script events on the old Document.
+This will already be needed for `view-transition-name` but that can be defined with respect to timing of VT specific script events on the old Document.

 ## Detecting UA Transition
 For cases where the site is using `disable-atomic`, this tells the author whether a UA has already executed a visual transition.
 This is needed because whether there was a UA transition depends on whether the navigation was atomic or swipe.